-If you’ve got more complex affairs, say you’re remarried with children from a first marriage who you want to benefit, have a second home abroad, own a business, or need tax planning advice, you’ll should pay for one as you will need more work and time put into it.
+If you’ve got more complex affairs, say you’re remarried with children from a first marriage who you want to benefit, have a second home abroad, own a business, or need tax planning advice, you may be charged a fee for this.

-Find a solicitor is with the ‘Find A Solicitor’ tool (opens in new tab) on the Law Society website.
+If you think you have more complex needs regarding your will – you can find a solicitor using the ‘Find A Solicitor’ tool (opens in new tab) on the Law Society website.

 If you die without leaving a will, it’s known as ‘dying intestate’, it makes sorting out your affairs more complicated.

 This is because your property, money and possessions get divided up according to intestacy rules.
 This may mean those you wanted to inherit can’t, for example unmarried partners aren’t recognised under intestacy law.
 And if you’re married with children, the rules state certain limits on who gets what.